cscu-ok/regulations/constitution.md

 ## Definitions

-- “Computer Science Students” – A student enrolled at the University of British Columbia Okanagan, registered in an academic program offered by the Faculty of Science, including students registered for either Bachelor of Science or Bachelor of Arts programs, majoring or minoring in Computer Science, or a student who has not declared their major or minor who is registered for at least three credits of courses listed under a course code compatible with this definition.
+- “CSCU General Members” – A student enrolled at the University of British Columbia Okanagan, registered in an academic program offered by the Faculty of Science, including students registered for either Bachelor of Science or Bachelor of Arts programs, majoring or minoring in Computer Science or Data Science, or a student who has not declared their major or minor who is registered for at least three credits of courses listed under a course code compatible with this definition.

 ## Name